Cognigy/Documentation/docs/insights/global-filters.md

 ## Time Span

-In order to focus on a specific time span, you can either set a preset time frame or choose specific dates using a date picker.
+To focus on a specific time span, you can either set a preset time frame or select specific dates using a date picker.

 Available preset time frames include: